 We call for:

-- The immediate and unconditional release of Dr. Mazen Rantisi and Tayseer Abu Shalbak;
+- The immediate and unconditional release by Dr Mazen Rantisi and Tayseer Abu Shalbak;

-- The immediate lifting of the closure order imposed on HWC’s headquarters;
+- The immediate lifting of the closure order imposed on HWC’s head office;

-- The protection of Palestinian health workers, health institutions and civil society organisations from arbitrary measures and harassment;
+- The protection of Palestinian healthcare workers, health institutions and civil society organisations from arbitrary measures and harassment;

 - Continued support from the international community, including Belgium and the European Union, for Palestinian health and civil society organisations;

-- Respect for the right to health and for the essential role played by organisations providing healthcare and social services to Palestinian communities.
+- Respect for the right to health and for the vital role played by organisations providing healthcare and social services to Palestinian communities.

-For nearly thirty years, Viva Salud has witnessed the commitment of HWC to providing healthcare and defending the right to health under extremely difficult circumstances.
-We will continue to stand alongside our partners and to support their efforts to ensure that all Palestinians can enjoy their fundamental right to health, dignity and self-determination.
+For nearly thirty years, Viva Salud has witnessed HWC’s commitment to providing healthcare and defending the right to health under extremely difficult circumstances.
+We will continue to stand alongside our partners and support their efforts to ensure that all Palestinians can enjoy their fundamental right to health, dignity and self-determination.